SeshadriRC/ansible-zero-to-hero/Day-03/01-yaml-basics.md

 YAML (YAML Ain't Markup Language) is a human-readable data serialization format that is commonly used for configuration files and data exchange between languages with different data structures.

 - Use the yaml [linter](https://www.yamllint.com/) to validate the syntax
+- Yaml will start with `---` in the yaml file.

 ## YAML Syntax